giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-05-26-coding-an-editorwindow-to-create-default-animations-from-sprites.md

 ## Setup
 Copy [this whole Editor folder](https://github.com/giacomelli/coding-an-editorwindow-to-create-default-animations-from-sprites/tree/master/default-animations-editor-window-complete/Assets/_Tutorial/Editor) to your `Assets/_Tutorial` folder.

-{%note this folder is available on your local clone of the repository inside the folder `default-animations-editor-window-complete/Assets/_Tutorial`
+{% note this folder is available on your local clone of the repository inside the folder `default-animations-editor-window-complete/Assets/_Tutorial` %}

 Delete the DefaultAnimationsSettings scritable object instance.